 - Load Frame, 0.00001—0.29999in/min, 20,000lbf features an enhanced strain rate sensitivity and a higher 20,000lbf (89kN) capacity.

 - Load Frame, 0.02-2.0in/min, 10,000lbf allows for the use of a wider range of test methods.
 Digital and analog components that attach to the Load Frame are available for Unconfined Compressive strength, CBR, Soil Cement and Triaxial testing.

 Common testing applications, data collected, and applicable equipment used with Gilson’s Load Frames include:

-- California Bearing Ratio (CBR), Limerock Bearing Ratio (LBR): Soil compaction and moisture susceptibility using digital readout, load cell, displacement transducer, and penetration piston.
+- California Bearing Ratio (CBR), Limerock Bearing Ratio (LBR): Soil compaction and moisture susceptibility using data readout, load cell, displacement transducer, and penetration piston.
 An analog CBR component set is also available.

-- Unconfined Compressive Strength: Compressive strength and stress-strain relationship of cohesive, unconfined soil using analog unconfined compression component set or four-channel digital readout, load cell, and displacement transducer.
+- Unconfined Compressive Strength: Compressive strength and stress-strain relationship of cohesive, unconfined soil using analog unconfined compression component set or four-channel data readout, load cell, and displacement transducer.

-- Compressive Strength of Molded Soil-Cement Cylinders: Unconfined compressive strength of molded soil-cement cylinders using digital readout, load cell, and displacement transducer.
+- Compressive Strength of Molded Soil-Cement Cylinders: Unconfined compressive strength of molded soil-cement cylinders using data readout, load cell, and displacement transducer.

-- Triaxial Compression Test on Cohesive Soils: Strength and uncorrected stress-strain relationship of Unconsolidated Undrained (UU), Consolidated Undrained (CU), Consolidated Drained (CD), or unconfined soil using digital readout, and load and displacement kit.
+- Triaxial Compression Test on Cohesive Soils: Strength and uncorrected stress-strain relationship of Unconsolidated Undrained (UU), Consolidated Undrained (CU), Consolidated Drained (CD), or unconfined soil using data readout, and load and displacement kit.